Wayne County, Georgia

 How wide should a gravel driveway be?

-In Wayne County, Georgia, a standard residential gravel driveway is 10–12 feet wide — wide enough for a single vehicle with comfortable clearance.
+A standard residential gravel driveway is 10–12 feet wide — wide enough for a single vehicle with comfortable clearance.
 Driveways that need to handle two-way traffic or wide farm equipment should be 14–16 feet.
-Timber access roads and farm roads on rural Wayne County properties commonly go 16–20 feet to accommodate logging trucks and large equipment.
+Timber access roads and farm roads on rural properties commonly go 16–20 feet to accommodate logging trucks and large equipment.
 Wider driveways cost more in material but reduce damage from vehicles running the edges, which is one of the most common causes of gravel migration and base erosion on narrow driveways.

 How long does gravel driveway installation take?